RBCanty/Roblonski/deck_layout/readme.md

 ## Overview ##
 These files specify how the liquid handler locates items and positions on the liquid handling bed.
 The files are in hierarchical ordering rather than alphabetic.
+A visualization is provided at the end of the document.

 ### Modifications to make before you run ###
 In rack.py, there are three parameters which may need to be adjusted depending on your setup: